 |Platform||Join a Channel||Renew the Token|

-|Android||Join a Channel (joinChannel)||Renew Token (renewToken)|
+|Android||Join a Channel (joinChannel)||Renew the Token (renewToken)|

-|iOS/macOS||Join a Channel (joinChannelByToken)||Renew a Token (renewToken)|
+|iOS/macOS||Join a Channel (joinChannelByToken)||Renew the Token (renewToken)|

-|Windows||Join Channel (joinChannel)||Renew a Token (renewtoken)|
+|Windows||Join a Channel (joinChannel)||Renew the Token (renewtoken)|

 |Web||Join an AgoraRTC Channel (join)||Renew the Token (renewToken)|